pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_publish-and-subscribe.md

 ## Subscribe[​](#subscribe)

-Creates an open TCP socket and listens for messages and events on specified entities.
+Opens a persistent connection to receive messages and events for specified entities.
 Initialize with subscribeKey.

+Notes:
+- Newly subscribed clients receive messages after subscribe() completes.
-Configure retryConfiguration to auto-reconnect and best-effort catch-up.
+- retryConfiguration can attempt reconnection and best-effort catch-up.

-- subscribe() only opens the connection; add event listeners to receive messages.
+- subscribe() only opens the connection; you must add event listeners to receive messages.
 Message objects include publisher (sender ID).

 ### Subscription scope[​](#subscription-scope)

-- subscription: entity-scoped (e.g., a channel).
+- subscription: entity-level (e.g., one channel).
-- subscriptionSet: client-scoped (multiple subscriptions on a PubNub instance).
-Sets can include one or more subscriptions.
+- subscriptionSet: client-level; includes one or more subscriptions; single event listener handles all.

-- Adding subscriptions to an existing set auto-subscribes them.
+Adding to an existing subscribed set auto-subscribes new entries.

 ### Create a subscription[​](#create-a-subscription)

-Entity-level subscription for a single entity.

 ```
 `1// entity-based, local-scoped